ziapeltagames/six-winters/docs/BRAINSTORMING.md

    * And is modified, if necessary, by situations
    * Otherwise they loose their teeth

+# 08/19/22

+## Obstacle Arc

+Having obstacle difficulty match the threat tracks in general is cleaner than what's there now.

+At the standard difficulty, you'd have:

+Diplo: 2
+Support: 3
+Tech: 1
+Esp: 2
+Mil: 2
+Sorcery: 2

+At cakewalk, you'd have:

+Support: 2
+Everything Else: 1

+Having the higher difficult obstacles come with more threat icons makes some sense, as the game should progress to a more difficult state later.
+To make this work, the cakewalk would have to have enough cards to populate all the decks.
+Is 5 cards in each deck enough?
+Maybe have quite a few 2s from support?

+The one issue with really low obstacle difficulties like that, is that characters wouldn't advance much early on?
+Which means getting through progress cards could be trickier.

+What's a good difficulty spread by region?
+About 20 cards per region?

+1, 1, 1, 1, 1
+2, 2, 2, 2
+3, 3, 3, 3
+4, 4, 4, 4
+5, 5
+6

+## Obstacles, Difficulties, and Skills

+There's already a concept of skilled (skill>=diff) and unskilled.
+Could probably leverage that more?

+Skilled: May Approach
+Skilled Defense: 1-2

+Unskilled: No Approach
+Unskilled Defense: 1

 # 08/16/22

 ## Resource Bonus Effects